Wenhan-Tan/EKS_Multinode_Triton_TRTLLM/Triton_Deployment_Steps.md

 I0717 23:01:28.544321 300 http_server.cc:362] "Started Metrics Service at 0.0.0.0:8002"
 ```

+> [!Bug]
+> You may run into an error of `the GPU number is incompatible with 8 gpusPerNode when MPI size is 8`.
+The root cause is starting from v0.11.0, TRT-LLM backend checks the gpusPerNode parameter in the `config.json` file inside the output engines folder.
+This parameter is set during engine build time.
+If the value is the not the same as the number of GPUs in your node, this assertion error shows up.
+To resolve this, simply change the value in the file to match the number of GPUs in your node.

 ## 5. Send a Curl POST request for infernce

 Each cloud provider has their own LoadBalancer.
 In this AWS example, we can view the external IP address by running `kubectl get services`.
 Note that we use `wenhant-test` as helm chart installation name here.
 Your output should look something similar to below: